News from Northern Ireland

 Please continue to pray with us as we work together to find and sustain a family home for every child who needs one in Northern Ireland.

-• Pray for the upcoming roadshow series, that many people will come along and will be inspired and encouraged by what they hear
+• Pray for the remaining NI roadshow events and for the various speaking opportunities that Tash and Roger will have in the coming months.
+Pray that many people will be inspired and encouraged by what they hear.

 Are there any events happening soon that I can attend?